SitecoreUnicorn/Unicorn/README.md

 _Note: these rules concern the default Evaluator only.
 This is probably what makes sense for most people, but be aware you can plug in and change all of this!_

 * The disk is considered the master at all times.
 Because the Unicorn data provider is automatically serializing item changes as they are made in Sitecore, changes you make are already serialized.
 Others' serialized updates from source control merge just like code.
-* "Changed" items are determined by any difference in modified date (not only newer times on disk - ANY difference, because disk is the master copy) or the revision field.
+* "Changed" items are determined by any difference in field values (in shared or versioned fields, across all versions).
 * Items that exist in Sitecore but not on disk are deleted, because the disk is the master.

 ## Pitfalls